 But before we delve into the details, we’ll take a look at the road that eventually led to the creation of SDN.

 The evolution of networking has a good deal in common with the evolution of computers.
 In the early years of the computer era, computers were black boxes where operating systems, applications and hardware were vertically integrated.
-They were also guarded by strict proprietary laws prohibiting any third party modifications.
+They were also guarded by strict proprietary laws prohibiting any third-party modifications.
 Such an approach to computer architecture was a real innovation blocker and narrowed down the number of potential customers to specialized companies in the IT industry.

-One bright day, however, somebody came up with the idea of decoupling hardware, the operating system (OS) and apps and enabling communication between them via open interfaces.
+One bright day, however, somebody came up with the idea of decoupling the hardware, operating system (OS) and apps and enabling communication between them via open interfaces.
 So, instead of having one black box with all these elements sealed up, you could buy hardware, an OS and software separately, from different providers, or even develop your own specialized components and blend them into an innovative system.

 Fig. 1 The evolution of computers

-From this perspective, the SDN movement represents the same type of revolutionary change in the networking world as occurred in computer architecture many years ago.
+From this perspective, the SDN movement represents the same type of major change in the networking world as occurred in computer architecture many years ago.
 Instead of having an all-in-one solution, it is beneficial to decouple the components and use them separately (see Figure 2).
 They will communicate with each other via defined and standardized open interfaces.

 Fig. 2 The evolution of networks

 In the traditional network infrastructure that is most commonly applied today, there is a set of black boxes with dedicated hardware, an operating system and functionalities provided by networking vendors.
 This makes the whole infrastructure very difficult to manage and leads to vendor lock-in (see Figure 3).